-The IMF also publishes Regional Economic Outlook reports, providing more detailed analysis for five major regions of the world.
-It cooperates closely with other groups such as the Group of Twenty (G-20) industrialized and emerging market economies, since 2009 supporting the G-20’s efforts to sustain international economic cooperation through its mutual assessment process.
+The IMF also publishes Regional Economic Outlook reports, providing more detailed analysis for major regions of the world.
+It cooperates closely with other groups such as the Group of Twenty (G20) industrialized and emerging market economies, since 2009 supporting the G20’s efforts to sustain international economic cooperation through its mutual assessment process.
 The IMF provides analysis of whether policies pursued by member countries are consistent with sustained and balanced global growth.

-Since 2011, the IMF has prepared spillover reports analyzing key global spillovers, with a particular focus on the impact of economic policies in the world’s five largest economies—China, the euro area, Japan, the United States, and the United Kingdom—on partner economies.
+Since 2011, the IMF has prepared spillover reports analyzing key global spillovers, with a particular focus on the impact of economic policies in systemic economies.
 And since 2012, it has prepared Pilot External Sector Report, which place the external positions of systemically large economies in a globally consistent setting.
 Twice a year, the IMF also prepares a Global Policy Agenda that pulls together the key findings and policy advice from multilateral reports and defines a future agenda for the Fund and its members.

 Keeping surveillance relevant